Spring Allergy Season: Natural & Effective Ways to Prepare

 3. Use Indoor Air Filters

 It’s important to have a safe place where you can recharge without worrying about the negative effects common allergens can have on your body.
-Most homes are fitted with air filtration in their HVAC systems, so make sure you check your filters and replace them when needed.
+Most homes are fitted with air filtration in their HVAC systems, so make sure you inspect your filters and replace them when needed.
 For extra support, you can purchase a HEPA filter to remove pollen and animal dander from your home.

 4. Keep Windows Closed